 3. Contact Farnell Mechanical, Inc. When Your Heat Pump is Making Strange Noises

 Some heat pumps, usually older ones, can result in more noise than others.
-If you’re noticing very loud or weird noises, you should contact a heating and cooling company like Farnell Mechanical, Inc. for heat pump repair in Opelika.
+If you’re noticing very loud or weird noises, you should contact a heating and cooling company like Farnell Mechanical, Inc. for heat pump repair in Auburn and Opelika.

 Here are a few noises that mean something’s off with your heat pump, how to solve them and when you should get in touch with a pro.